Table of Contents

 In addition, Lichess offers several features such as different chess modes, rated, non-rated, correspondence (where you invite a friend and play there [even if said friend doesnt have a lichess account]), tutorials, puzzles and even a free chess engine analysis.
 All for free

-I remember that even if Flash was able to do 3D rendering, the hardware acceleration aspect was not available across all operating systems.
-Which means certain games are not playable when played on Mac or Linux.
+I remember that even if Flash could do 3D rendering, the hardware acceleration aspect was unavailable across all operating systems.
+This means certain games are not playable when played on Mac or Linux.
 Not to mention the availability of the plugin it needs as well.

-Ofcourse it was not only Flash that was there but also Adobe Shockwave and Oracle Java.
-Shockwave being the superior choice in 3D games but was not as well known because of management decisions.
-Frankly it was true that Shockwave games were mostly slow to load because it packed more assets for players back then to download, but it was able to push more stuff than what Flash can.
+Of course, it was Flash, Adobe Shockwave, and Oracle Java.
+Shockwave was superior in 3D games but was less well known because of management decisions.
+Frankly, it was true that Shockwave games were mostly slow to load because it packed more assets for players back then to download, but it could push more stuff than Flash.

-Java applets on the other hand was on the same league of competition as Shockwave, but more popular. and by I mean the same league, was able to pack sophisticated 3d graphics right in your browser.
-Part of the reason people do not remember Shockwave is because of poor leadership reasons, however base on experience, Shockwave was far more popular than Java applets for games.
+On the other hand, Java applets are in the same competition league as Shockwave but are more popular.
+And by I mean the same league, was able to pack sophisticated 3d graphics right in your browser.
+Part of the reason people do not remember Shockwave is because of poor leadership reasons.
+However, based on experience, Shockwave was far more popular than Java applets for games.

-So imagine, if you want to play a couple of browser games back then, you not only have to install flash player, but also possible shockwave and java too.
+So imagine, if you want to play a couple of browser games back then, you not only have to install Flash player, but also possibly Shockwave and Java too.
 Not to mention these plugins had limitations.
-Like Flash player being limited in what it can do with 3d, or Shockwave being locked down to Windows only or Java being difficult to program games with in general because if you want to appeal a larger set of userbase, you have to optimize the game.
-Which is why, Runescape originally had to load in regions, where when a player reaches the edge of a region, it loads the next closest region and unloads the currently loaded one.
+Like Flash player being limited in what it can do with 3d, Shockwave being locked down to Windows only, or Java being difficult to program games with in general because if you want to appeal to a larger set of userbase, you have to optimize the game.
+This is why Runescape originally had to load in regions, where when a player reaches the edge of a region, it loads the next closest region and unloads the currently loaded one.

-The creation WebGL and Webassembly paved way to possibilities that was not there before.
+The creation of WebGL and Webassembly paved the way for possibilities that were not there before.
 Being able to port full pledge games right in front of your browser.
-Which is an interesting thing to consider on as these technologies allow the distribution of games regardless of Operating System.
+This is an interesting thing to consider as these technologies allow the distribution of games regardless of Operating System.

-So what can I say? the shift away from plugins certainly did good for browser-gaming in general.
-Although it was sad to see a-lot of these great games go.
-There have been archiving projects that aims to restore these plugin based games at a playable state, and to that I am grateful.
+So what can I say?
+The shift away from plugins certainly did good for browser gaming in general.
+Although it was sad to see a lot of these great games go.
+There have been archiving projects that aim to restore these plugin-based games to a playable state, and for that, I am grateful.

-Especially some of these games that was restored have had their micro-transaction shop revived with everything free in it.
-Which I find very very cool.
+Especially some of these games that were restored have had their micro-transaction shop revived with everything free in it.
+Which I find very, very cool.